 So why is this payment request email good?

-There is a lot going on in this email, so we want to highlight the most important sections so you know what is most essential to include in your own emails.
+There is a lot going on in this email, so I want to highlight the most important sections so you know what is most essential to include in your own emails.

 1. The first three sentences are magic!